-Satish Rai, 60, is a member of our Board.
+Satish Rai, 61, is a member of our Board.
 Mr. Rai is also a member of our Governance, Compensation and Nominating Committee.
-Mr. Rai is currently a Senior Advisor at OMERS, a position he has held since April 2023.
-Mr. Rai was previously OMERS' Chief Investment Officer from 2018 to 2023.
+Mr. Rai is currently a corporate director.
+Mr. Rai was previously a Senior Advisor at OMERS from April 2023 to January 2025 and OMERS' Chief Investment Officer from 2018 to 2023.
 In his role as Chief Investment Officer, Mr. Rai's mandate included the overall global investment strategy, portfolio construction activities, and P&L accountability across all asset classes and geographies where OMERS invests.
 Prior to joining OMERS in January 2015, he served as Chief Investment Officer at TD Asset Management, overseeing \$250 billion in assets under management.
 Mr. Rai was also Chair of the Committee of the Advancement of Visible Minorities in Leadership Roles and a Diversity Leadership Council member.
 In 2002, he was recognized as one of Canada's Top 40 Industry Leaders Under 40, and in 2006 he received the Alumni Achievement Medal from Waterloo's Faculty of Mathematics.
-Mr. Rai serves on the Second Harvest Board and is a member of the Young Presidents' Organization/World Presidents' Organization.
+Mr. Rai serves on the board of directors of Brookfield Asset Management, Richcraft Homes and Second Harvest.
+He also sits on the advisory committees of Forum Asset Management and Shift25, and is a member of the Young Presidents' Organization/World Presidents' Organization.
 He is a past member of the respective Boards of the University of Waterloo, Michael Garron Hospital Foundation (formerly Toronto East General Hospital Foundation), Toronto Global and Women in Capital Markets.
 Mr. Rai holds both a Bachelor of Mathematics from the University of Waterloo and a CFA.
 Mr. Rai is a resident of Pickering, Ontario, Canada.

-Chandran Ratnaswami, 74, is a member of our Board.
-Mr. Ratnaswami is the Chief Executive Officer of the Company and Senior Managing Director of the Portfolio Advisor.
-Prior to this, he was Senior Managing Director, East Asia, responsible for portfolio investments in Asia.
+Chandran Ratnaswami, 75, is the Executive Vice Chairman of the Company and a member of our Board.
+Mr. Ratnaswami also serves as Senior Managing Director of the Portfolio Advisor.
+Mr. Ratnaswami served as the Company's Chief Executive Officer from November 2014 to July 2024.
 At the Portfolio Advisor, Mr. Ratnaswami is responsible for portfolio investments in Asia.
 Mr. Ratnaswami joined the Portfolio Advisor in 1993 as director of International Investments.
-Mr. Ratnaswami serves on the board of directors of a number of Fairfax companies, including Fairbridge, IIFL Finance Limited, National Collateral Management Services Private Limited, Sanmar Engineering Services Limited, Bangalore International Airport Limited, Thomas Cook (India) Limited, Go Digit Infoworks Services Private Limited, and Quess Corp Limited.
-Mr. Ratnaswami is a resident of Toronto, Ontario, Canada.
+Mr. Ratnaswami serves on the board of directors of a number of Fairfax companies, including Fairbridge, Sanmar Chemical Enterprises Limited (formerly Sanmar Engineering Services Limited), Bangalore International Airport Limited, Thomas Cook (India) Limited, Go Digit Infoworks Services Private Limited, Quess Corp Limited, Thai Reinsurance Public Co.
+Ltd., and ZoomerMedia Ltd. Mr. Ratnaswami is a resident of Toronto, Ontario, Canada.